 What’s more, Bitcoin’s value dropped another 36% in the next month and, by mid-December, falls to the $300 range.

 This is also the time when Charlie Shrem, CEO of Bitcoin exchange BitInstant, is labeled as the “First Bitcoin Felon” in the history of Bitcoin due to his role in laundering money for Silk Road users.

 He quickly surrenders $950,000 to the US government, pleading guilty for his charges to enter a plea bargain and avoid any time behind bars.

 At this point, Bitcoin is 5 years old.
 After two years of dreary market conditions, a slow and long recovery process starts.

 2015 – Price recovery and exposure to the mainstream

-The first few days of 2015, and after a large cyber attack that cost Bitstamp almost 20,000 Bitcoins, we see the final value drop to $198 per coin.
+In the first few days of 2015, and after a large cyberattack that cost Bitstamp almost 20,000 Bitcoins, we see the final value drop to $198 per coin.

 And while the future of cryptocurrency seems uncertain, a VC backed startup called Coinbase announces the release of its own Bitcoin trading platform, leading to a quick 40% recovery in the coin’s price.

 In November of the same year, the European Court of Justice rules that Bitcoin will not be subjected to value-added-tax (VAT) and classifies Bitcoin as a currency, instead of property/goods.